ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/hortonworks-sandbox-install/tutorial-1.md

 ## Start the Hortonworks Sandbox

-Once the sandbox has finished being imported, you may start it by selecting the sandbox and clicking "Start" from the VirtualBox menu.
+Once the sandbox has finished being imported, you may start it by selecting the sandbox and clicking "**Start**" from the VirtualBox menu.

 ![virtualbox_start_windows](assets/vbox-start.jpg)